Lipe-lx/NeuralRate-MCP/apps/web/public/docs/hackathon-submission.md

 6. Funding is optional and is reflected from live on-chain balance telemetry; production UX uses direct vault deposits rather than a funding-intent step.
 7. A decision can be logged locally and queued for an on-chain receipt.
 8. The executor anchors the referenced snapshot and writes the receipt transaction on-chain.
-9. The preserved live execution demo can queue a real `MNT` transfer through the Safe module for operator testing, but it is not exposed as a production onboarding CTA.
+9. The execution demo can mint Mock USDY to the agent Safe vault, verify it in telemetry, and queue a real ERC-20 transfer through the Safe7579 and Safe module path.

 ## Final-Week Proof Checklist